Open-Technology-Foundation/md2ansi/README.md

 - Regular text uses light gray

 Terminal width is auto-detected with graceful fallbacks to ensure proper text wrapping.
 The script handles ANSI escape sequences correctly when calculating line lengths, ensuring that formatting is preserved when wrapping text.

+### Included Scripts

+The repository includes several utility scripts:

+- `md2ansi`: The main Python script for converting Markdown to ANSI-colored terminal output
+- `md`: A wrapper script that pipes markdown files through md2ansi and the `less` pager with proper options
+- `md2ansi-install.sh`: Installation script for system-wide deployment
+- `display_ansi_palette`: A utility script to display the ANSI color palette in your terminal

 ## Performance Test